menu

 Bootstraps

 Bootstraps is a unique Economy item.
 It doesn't actually produce any gold, but instead provides a reliable way to upgrade your items, so long as your Income can support it.
 The more you spend, the more you'll be rewarded.
+Additionally, enchanting it will allow you to pass its enchant over to any item that it upgrades.
+With a strong enough Economy you can create a fully enchanted board!

 While the upgrade target is random, it can be somewhat controlled with proper item management.
 Knowing you can only upgrade items at a lower tier than the Bootstraps, you can always sell any unnecessary items prior to your next 50 gold trigger.
 This increases the odds (or occasionally guarantees) that you'll upgrade the desired target.